Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 Unrestricted Assimilators (Determine Assimilators, Fanatical Necrophage and Barbaric Necrophage) that can declare unrestricted wars have always been strong in Stellaris.
 The reason for their strength is that they are able to quickly gain more populations through their unrestricted conquest, something that normal empires have to spend large amounts of influence to do and as such their speed of conquest is capped.
 This is not so for the Unrestricted Assimilators, which can conquer an entire empire, giving them a huge boost to power and then allowing them to conquer the next empire in short order.

 The simplest fix for this is to reduce the speed at which assimilation happens and thus the creation of new population through conquest.
-The normal rate of assimilation is based on the speed of purging, which is roughly 1 population a month.
-Thus assimilators create 1 population a month after conquest.
-This is already on top of their current growth from population.
-It is very easy to see then that 1 population per month is MUCH faster than the rate that someone can make pop through robots or clone vats.
-The fix then is to impose a -400% penalty to purging for the Unrestricted Assimilators, which will translate into a pop growth of 1 every 4 months.
+The normal rate of assimilation is based on the speed of purging, which is roughly 1 population every 5 months.
+Thus assimilators create 5 population a month after conquering a planet, which is never penalized by the total population size.
+It is very easy to see that this is MUCH faster than the rate someone can make pop through robots or clone vats.
+The fix then is to impose a -25% penalty to purging for the Unrestricted Assimilators, which will translate into a pop growth of 1 every 6.7 months.

-This nerf will also make it slightly harder for such empires to digest larger empires as an empire with 200 pop will take 66 years to assimilate instead of 16 and will also cause large amounts of unhappiness on those worlds.
+This nerf will also make it slightly harder for such empires to digest larger empires as an empire with a planet of 50 pop will take 28 years to assimilate instead of 20.

 ### Fanatical Purifier Necrophage

 This origin and civics combination creates an unholy matrimony of two game mechanics that should not be together.
 It provides the unrestricted conquest mechanics and buffs of a devouring swarm or determined exterminator with the ability to assimilate like a determined assimilator.
 Normally devouring swarm or determined exterminator gain these huge combat boosts at the cost of destroying any pops they conquer, but in this case the combination of Fanatical Purifier and Necrophage gives the best of both worlds, which is a noticeable advantage.

-Because of this, there is a special event, "Unholy matrimony", at game start that will apply a -400% purge penalty simply because of how powerful this combination is.
-Note the mod already applies a -100% to Necrophage because of how good it is, so these two combine for a -500% penalty.
+Because of this, there is a special event, "Unholy matrimony", at game start that will apply a -33% purge penalty simply because of how powerful this combination is.

 ## Leadership cap